INTO-CPS-Association/DTaaS/docs/developer/oauth/AUTHMS.md

 ### User Identity using OAuth2.0

 We define some constants that will help with the following discussion:
-- CLIENT ID - The OAuth2 Client ID of the Auth MS
+- CLIENT ID: The OAuth2 Client ID of the Auth MS
-- CLIENT SECRET - The OAuth2 Client Secret of Auth MS
+- CLIENT SECRET: The OAuth2 Client Secret of Auth MS
-- REDIRECT URI - The URI where the user is redirected to after the user has approved sharing of information with the client.
+- REDIRECT URI: The URI where the user is redirected to after the user has approved sharing of information with the client.
-- STATE - A random string used as an identifier for the specific "GET authcode" request (Figure 3.3)
+- STATE: A random string used as an identifier for the specific "GET authcode" request (Figure 3.3)
-- AUTHCODE - The one-use-only Authorization code returned by the OAuth2 provider (GitLab instance) in response to "GET authcode" after user approval.
+- AUTHCODE: The one-use-only Authorization code returned by the OAuth2 provider (GitLab instance) in response to "GET authcode" after user approval.